Content

 Obesity or an unhealthy diet pattern

-Alcohol consumption, the use of recreational drugs and smoking cigarettes
+Alcohol consumption, the use of recreational drugs, and smoking cigarettes

-Some have considered using menthol (think Vicks VapoRub®) as a possible medicine-cabinet tool for ED.
+Some have considered using menthol (think Vicks VapoRub ®) as a possible medicine-cabinet tool for ED.
 Why?
-Beyond its tingly feeling, menthol has been seen in limited studies to be a “vasodilator” — something that promotes vascular dilation (widening blood vessels).
+Beyond its tingly feeling, menthol has been seen in limited studies to be a “vasodilator”—something that promotes vascular dilation (widening blood vessels).

+There’s some vague medical support behind a few of them.
 For example, while horny goat weed has shown promise for ED in animal studies, there’s no solid research on humans.

 Finally, some studies have suggested a link between sexual dysfunction and certain vitamin deficiencies.
-For instance, if you’re lacking in vitamins D, B9 (folate) or B3 (niacin), correcting the deficiency may help improve ED.
+However, vitamins aren’t substitutes for FDA-approved prescription medications.

 If you’re in the market for an ED cure, it might be tempting to try penis gadgets that can purportedly solve the problem.